-The Bank also launched a new funding program in 2015 which is sponsored by a major Canadian Schedule I Bank and provides Equitable with a source of matched funding for its uninsured single family mortgages.
+The Bank utilizes another funding program which is sponsored by a major Canadian Schedule I Bank and provides Equitable with a source of matched funding for its uninsured single family mortgages.
 Once securitized, mortgages remain in the facility until they mature.
 Equitable bears no risk for the funding of the facility itself.